 The Department admits applicants only in September.
-The deadline for the receipt of completed applications for the 2017-18 year is December 15, 2016.
-This is the due date for all applicants.
-Applications must be postmarked by midnight on that day.
+The deadline for the receipt of completed applications for the 2020-21 year is December 15, 2019.
+Supporting documents must be submitted by December 20, 2019.

 Mid January-late February: Department reviews files and makes admission decisions